How do I apply?

 - Check the Schedule of Classes to see what is being offered.
 Write down the CRN for each course you wish to register for.

-For more information visit Records & Registration and Registration Information at wayne.edu/register.
+For more information visit the Records & Registration page and the Registration Information page.

 Do you want to participate in creating knowledge and work with others to solve an intellectual problem?